Knowledgebase (2311)

 </dependencies>

-- Load a PDF document from disk using PdfDocument.loadFromFile() method.
+- Load a PDF document using PdfDocument.loadFromFile() method.

-- Save the document using PdfDocument.saveToFile() method.
+- Save the document to another PDF file using PdfDocument.saveToFile() method.

 - Java

-import com.spire.pdf.*;
+import com.spire.pdf.attachments.PdfAttachment;

-public class setPDFProperties {
+public class AttachFilesToPdf {

 public static void main(String[] args) {